BBC Radio 1 Dance: Pete Tong

 Pete Tong's Global Dance HQ is a long-running programme on the main Radio 1 network, first broadcast in 1991.
 Currently two-hours in length, the show features new and cutting-edge electronic music from around the world.
 A regular feature of the show is Tong's designation of one track as the Essential New Tune of the week.
 This is a significant accolade within the dance music community.

 From Summer 2024, Tong began hosting a new weekly show (Essential History of Dance) dedicated to telling the story of the Dance genre, airing on Saturdays from 7 pm to 11 pm.

 Radio 1's Future Dance

 Supporting grassroots DJs and music producers, Future Dance with Sarah Story is a two-hour programme broadcast from 8 pm on a Friday night.
 The show was introduced in 2021 as part of the station's commitment to supporting emerging talent in the dance music scene.
 Features include the Future Dance Track ID (selected by Story), the Peak Time Mix and the Future Dance Mix.

+The Residency on Radio 1 Dance

+Providing established and emerging DJs with access to a prime late-night slot, The Residency on Radio 1 Dance is a two-hour programme broadcast from 11 pm on Thursday nights on both Radio 1 and Radio 1 Dance.
+The show offers rotating month-long residencies, allowing artists to curate four consecutive weekly programmes and showcase their musical influences, new material and club-focused selections.

+Originally launched in April 2012 as Radio 1's Residency for the late-night Radio 1 schedule, the programme has featured residencies from a wide range of internationally recognised and rising DJs across electronic and dance music genres.
+Based on the In New DJs We Trust show from the early 2010s, each residency typically runs for four weeks, with occasional one-off editions hosted by guest artists.
+The format is designed to give DJs extended creative control in a prominent broadcast slot, distinguishing it from shorter guest mixes or standalone appearances.

+In September 2025, following Ofcom’s approval of Radio 1 Dance as a full-time DAB+ service, the programme was rebranded as The Residency on Radio 1 Dance, reflecting its central role within the station's specialist output.

+The programme has featured residencies from artists including Amelie Lens, Andy C, The Blessed Madonna, Carl Cox, Charlotte de Witte, Disclosure, Eats Everything, Ewan McVicar, Gorgon City, Hannah Laing, Helena Hauff, Josh Baker, KETTAMA, Nia Archives, Peggy Gou, SG Lewis, Sonny Fodera, and Vintage Culture; with additional one-off shows hosted by ANOTR, John Summit, Major League DJz and Prospa.